 This marble cake is proportioned with more of the white element than the dark: rather than dividing the base batter in half, I like to remove about a third of it and add the chocolate.

-Entries tagged with 'Nick Malgieri Week'
+'Nick Malgieri Week' on Serious Eats

 This big free-standing pastry partially encloses a cinnamon and brown sugar-scented cooked apple filling.
 It's great for a crowd—in fact, it's perfect for Thanksgiving if you have a lot of people over.
 Best of all, it's baked on a big round pizza pan or cookie sheet, so you don't need any special equipment.

 The tart is a baked ganache (a simple mixture of chocolate and cream), scented with orange zest and rum, topped with chopped hazelnuts, in a sweet hazelnut pastry crust.
 A final drizzle of chocolate makes a simple decoration.